Best 4K Monitors for Programming in 2026

 | Ergonomics | Height, tilt, pivot to portrait |

 This is the monitor on my desk right now.
-The LG 27UP850N-W is a 27-inch 4K IPS panel with USB-C (96W power delivery), DCI-P3 95% color gamut, HDR400, and a factory-calibrated sRGB mode.
-I plug in one USB-C cable to my MacBook and it drives the display, charges the laptop, and passes through USB to my keyboard and mouse.
+The LG 27UP850N-W is a 27-inch 4K IPS panel with USB-C (96W power delivery), DCI-P3 95% color, DisplayHDR 400, and a factory-calibrated sRGB mode.
+I plug one USB-C cable into my MacBook and it drives the display, charges the laptop under full load, and passes through USB to my keyboard and mouse.
 One cable.
 That’s the entire desk setup.

-Text at 4K on this panel is the sharpest I’ve seen outside of Apple’s Studio Display, which costs four times as much.
+Text at 4K on this panel is the sharpest I’ve seen outside Apple’s Studio Display, which costs roughly four times as much.
 The color accuracy is good enough that I trust it for checking design mockups without a separate calibrator.
-The stand adjusts in height, tilt, and pivots to portrait mode, which matters more than you’d think for reading documentation or reviewing tall files.
-LG’s panel quality control is consistently better than budget brands, and I’ve had zero dead pixels after two years of daily use.
+The stand adjusts in height and tilt and pivots to portrait, which matters more than you’d think for reading docs and reviewing tall files.
+LG’s panel quality control beats budget brands consistently, and I’ve had zero dead pixels after two years of daily use.
 If you code for a living, this is the monitor to beat.

 | Spec | Detail |